jellybellyfishmeow/Schniffer-Interface/README.md

 Schniffer runs on the Kali Linux operating system.
 This choice was made due to the pre-configured network tools that are essential in cybersecurity.
 We leverage OpenVAS and Bro IDS because they are the leaders in open source vulnerability scanning and intrusion detection.

+We used React.js for the front-end because we needed an interface that can handle the dynamic information that Bro IDS and Raspberry Pi will provide.
+The web interface needs to be able to display new information such as alerts as soon as they are received, which React handles perfectly.

 See the Schniffer in action:
 https://youtu.be/ZLT8tDjJTRg